jdittrich/userNeedResearchBook/text/02_prepareTheResearch.md

 Only a fraction of research topics are inherently debilitating, but in some projects, you might hear sad or shocking stories from participants.
 For example, if you are researching for a hospital you might hear about shocking diagnoses from participants.
 If you take on such a project, consider whether you are ready for it.
 It is professional to know your limits to refuse the job.
 If you are reading this book, you are probably a beginner in user research and may want to gather research experiences before researching inherently difficult topics.
 Personally, I would only take on such projects if I could collaborate with subject-matter-experts since there would be high risks for me and the participants.

 Regardless of the topic of the research, it is important to take the time to process what you have learned.
 If you are conducting the research with other people, do a joint debrief after the research session and talk about what you learned.
 Hearing something sad or irritating can happen even with very mundane topics.
 Talking about it helps you to put it into context.
-Debriefs are also important to simply jog one’s memory and supplement notes without haste.
+Debriefs also jog one’s memory and you can use them to supplement notes without haste.

 ### Beyond individual harm: Ethics of project outcome

  Research can be a lot of fun and make you money.
 It can also be immensely motivating to be involved in the development of a new product.
 The culture of the tech industry is driven by the idea of being a force for good by creating greater efficiency, information, and connections with the technologies it introduces.
 User research is often part of creating these technologies—and what we enable with our research is also a question of ethics.

 The technologies we help to develop also might do unjust things more efficiently, they might encourage the spread of false and inflammatory information or destroy existing social fabrics.
-User research can advance such developments, too: Researching the work of low-paid delivery workers to create a more efficient app for a service platform.
-Research people’s ideas of good social relationships to make them spend more time on social media.
+User research can advance such developments, too.
+For example, research into people’s ideas of good social relationships can be used to make them spend more time on social media.
 Such research can be done perfectly ethically by itself, but its outcomes might not be ethical at all.

  You too have to pay your bills and in many cases, it will not be possible only and always research on projects you are 100% aligned with.
 But be aware that technology has social consequences and that your research can be part of building that technology.